plasma4/magix-fix/DOCS.md

   }
 })
 ```
-Then, add stuff in the `func` function (or outside if you want), such as new techs, traits, or interactions.
+Then, you can add stuff in the `func` function (or outside if you want), such as new techs, traits, or interactions.
 The best practice is usually to modify content after it has been created by the base game or another mod.
 This is done by adding code to your `func` like this:
 ```js
 G.getDict("gatherer").desc += "<>Yummy!"
 ```